prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum amount of time to wait before resending an alert to
+<p>resendDelay defines the minimum amount of time to wait before resending an alert to
 Alertmanager.</p>
 </td>
 </tr>